danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.setBotCallbackAnswer.html" name="messages.setBotCallbackAnswer">Set the callback answer to a user button press (bots only): messages.setBotCallbackAnswer</a>

+* <a href="bots.setBotBroadcastDefaultAdminRights.html" name="bots.setBotBroadcastDefaultAdminRights">Set the default suggested admin rights for bots being added as admins to channels, see here for more info on how to handle them »: bots.setBotBroadcastDefaultAdminRights</a>

+* <a href="bots.setBotGroupDefaultAdminRights.html" name="bots.setBotGroupDefaultAdminRights">Set the default suggested admin rights for bots being added as admins to groups, see here for more info on how to handle them »: bots.setBotGroupDefaultAdminRights</a>

 * <a href="phone.saveDefaultGroupCallJoinAs.html" name="phone.saveDefaultGroupCallJoinAs">Set the default peer that will be used to join a group call in a specific dialog: phone.saveDefaultGroupCallJoinAs</a>

 * <a href="account.setAuthorizationTTL.html" name="account.setAuthorizationTTL">Set time-to-live of current session: account.setAuthorizationTTL</a>

+* <a href="channels.toggleJoinToSend.html" name="channels.toggleJoinToSend">Set whether all users should join a discussion group in order to comment on a post »: channels.toggleJoinToSend</a>

+* <a href="channels.toggleJoinRequest.html" name="channels.toggleJoinRequest">Set whether all users should request admin approval to join the group »: channels.toggleJoinRequest</a>

+* <a href="bots.setBotMenuButton.html" name="bots.setBotMenuButton">Sets the menu button action » for a given user or for all users: bots.setBotMenuButton</a>

 * <a href="messages.hidePeerSettingsBar.html" name="messages.hidePeerSettingsBar">Should be called after the user hides the report spam/add as contact bar of a new chat, effectively prevents the user from executing the actions specified in the peer's settings: messages.hidePeerSettingsBar</a>